 Regardless of our client’s industry, size or location, we are able to apply our extraordinary skill and experience, coupled with an understanding of their business environment and objectives, to advise them on these matters.

 We have represented clients in numerous criminal corruption investigations.
 At the core of our practice is a shared commitment to quality, responsiveness and results-oriented representation.
 These principles are evident in every aspect of our services, whether in the context of an internal review, a compliance audit, a targeted counseling project or a government enforcement action.
 We identify particular strategies to address directly the relevant issues then execute an approach that frees our clients to focus on their business priorities—within the legal parameters governing those activities.
 In many cases, we have worked with enforcement agencies in settling potential FCPA issues before an investigation has begun or an indictment has been issued.

-When companies engage in international business without experienced legal guidance, seemingly routine business transactions may run afoul of the Bribery Act and/or FCPA.
+When companies engage in international business without experienced legal guidance, seemingly routine business transactions may run afoul of the Bribery Act, FCPA or other antibribery statutes.
 Those violations may result in severe civil and criminal penalties that could include custodial sentences, monetary fines and the disgorgement of profits, administrative debarment from doing business with federal and national governments or multi- and bilateral development banks, and denial of export privileges, including licenses and forfeitures.
 In the current political climate, companies confronted with enforcement actions also face a heightened risk of damage to their corporate reputations and their relations with government officials, their stockholders and the general public.

 The lawyers at Akin Gump provide the full range of value-added legal services to our clients: